1960–1961 campaign at the China–Burma border: Aftermath

 The Communists were shocked by the shortcomings exposed in the campaign.
 The deputy chief-of-staff and future 1980s Chinese Defense Minister, Zhang Aiping, and the commander-in-chief of Kunming Military Region and future 1990s Chinese Defense Minister, Qin Jiwei (秦基伟), were sent to lead a team to establish new training and tactics based on the experience gained in the campaign to correct the problems.
-As a result, the militaries of both the Kunming Military Region and the Guangzhou Military Region were drastically upgraded and improvedvery quickly after massive efforts.
+As a result, the militaries of both the Kunming Military Region and the Guangzhou Military Region were drastically upgraded and improved very quickly after massive efforts.
 The improvements later proved to be vital when Chinese troops were deployed to North Vietnam and Laos as part of Chinese involvement in the Vietnam War.